Learn how to create a blockchain account, and understand the differences between networks and chains.

 Circular supports multiple environments to suit different stages of your workflow:

-Testnet: Pre-production network for simulating real activity without using real credits
+Testnet: pre-production environment for simulating activity without using real credits

 Each account is backed by a 12-word recovery phrase.
 This phrase is your only way to restore the account if access is lost.